-Notably, throughout 2018 Taiwan has maintained a policy of close cooperation with the Vatican as delegations from the Holy See attempted to find compromise ecclesiastical appointments China.152 After the 2018 Ministerial, Taiwan-to further demonstrate its commitment to the Potomac Plan and solidarity with U.S. efforts in advancing international religious freedompledged a donation of \$200,000 a year for the next five years to the International Religious Freedom Fund facilitated by the U.S. State Department.
-It seems likely that during 2019 Taiwan's institutional capacities for religious freedom advocacy will increase, giving rise to an even greater
+Notably, throughout 2018 Taiwan has maintained a policy of close cooperation with the Vatican as delegations from the Holy See attempted to find compromise on ecclesiastical appointments in China.152 After the 2018 Ministerial, Taiwan-to further demonstrate its commitment to the Potomac Plan and solidarity with U.S. efforts in advancing international religious freedom-pledged a donation of \$200,000 a year for the next five years to the International Religious Freedom

-> level of engagement on the issues and putting Taiwan in a unique position to develop as а leader for
+Fund facilitated by the U.S. State Department.
+It seems likely that during 2019 Taiwan's institutional capacities for religious freedom advocacv will increase, giving rise to an even greater level of engagement on the issues and putting Taiwan in a unique position to develop as a leader for religious freedom in Asia.153